anchpop/wise_mans_haskell/book.md

 concatWithSpace :: [Char] -> [Char] -> [Char]
 ```

 You might be wondering what multiple `->` arrows mean.
 That's how functions with multiple parameters are typed in Haskell.
 The thing after the last arrow is the output, all the rest are the parameters.
 So `concatWithSpace` takes two `[Char]`s and returns a `[Char]`!sidenote(You might be wondering why it's done like this.
 Isn't it confusing that the return type looks just like a parameter?
-Well, it has to be this way, because of a Haskell feature called *currying* (which I will explain in a later chapter).).
+Well, it has to be this way, because of a Haskell feature called *currying* (which will be explained in a later chapter).).

 ```haskell
   concatWithSpace :: [Char] -> [Char] -> [Char]